Burning Man Pages by Brad Templeton

 Of course, for lighting, many camps use fuel-based camping lanterns.
 You can get 16oz cylinders for them cheap at Costco, and many people bring a pipe that hooks them up to a larger propane cylinder, the same one powering your cooking gear.
 A full propane cylinder will run these lights for quite some time.

-For electric lights, you will be amazed at how much less power fluorescents and some LEDs take compared to incandescent lights.
+For electric lights, you will be amazed at how much less power LEDs take compared to incandescent lights.
 To my amazement, most RVs use wasteful 12v incandescent lights, and those can drain your RV battery pretty quickly.
 There are now LED replacements available for the standard car lights used in RVs and they can cut your power use.
 Get them.

 You can get LED lights for 12v lamps in RVs, and 115v LED lights if you use inverters, and nice bright LED flashlights and lanterns.
 The 115v lights are now found almost everywhere.

 LEDs work well in flashlights because they focus their light tightly.
 That makes you appear to get more light for your power -- and they never break and rarely burn out.

 Of course el-wire, that glowing wire, takes almost no power, so it's a great decorative lighting tool.
 12v drivers are cheap and plentiful and even a small battery pack will run them for a very long time.

 Also consider LED based decorative lighting.
 LED rope light is more expensive than incandescent but it doesn't get hot and uses vastly less power.
 They also last much longer.
 You can get cheaper non-LED 12v rope light which is still better than running off inverter.
 One advantage of 115v LED rope lights and christmas lights is you can daisy chain lots of strings due to the low current.